-Internalize the song - dress it with the best emotions - keep those intuitions alive and well - feed them - capture them.
+The process: Internalize the song - trust your instinct and intuitions - stay connected with your emotions - capture them.
 One top credit: Jason Mraz.
 Industry endorsements: Nord keyboards, 64audio.
 Hammond organ forever.

 Hi!
 My name is Stefano and I'd love to contribute to your project.